vacp2p/rfc/content/docs/rfcs/57/README.md

 ## Status Communities

-In order to associate a community with a shard, the community description protobuf is extended as follows.
+In order to associate a community with a shard, the community description protobuf is extended by the field `uint16 relay_shard_index = 15`:

 ```protobuf